Flan Estilo Marisa

 9. 09

-Blast the bottom of each cold ramekin directly over a medium stovetop flame for three to five seconds right before serving.
+Hold the base of each cold ramekin directly over a medium stovetop flame for three to five seconds to melt the boundary layer of caramel.

 Notes